 - Will return to the academic institution abroad in which they are enrolled to fulfill and obtain the degree after completion of the internship;

-- Has verifiable English skills sufficient to function on a day-to-day basis in the internship environment (English proficiency according to Undergraduate International Admission requirements.);
+- English language proficiency skills sufficient to function on a day-to-day basis in the internship environment;

 - Invited by an NC State faculty member;